 Black shapes surround groups of words to show their grammatical function.
 Each shape corresponds to a question:

 When children see a shape, they know what type of information it contains and what question it answers.
-This links grammatical structure to meaning.
+This approach can be enhanced with graphic organisers that help students visualize these grammatical relationships systematically.

 Colours: Word Classes